As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Step 2.
 Removing weathered surfaces.

 If you took a sample from a field after a rock hunting, ensure the mineral is fresh and not weathered.
 The weathered surface looks rusty and earthy.
 It is soft and gets your hands dirty.
-Mineral with a weathered surface has a dull and earthy luster and doesn’t help with mineral identification.
+Minerals with weathered surfaces have dull and earthy clusters that don’t help with mineral identification.

 Step 3.
 Light source.